pipe-cd/pipecd/docs/content/en/docs/user-guide/adding-a-wait-stage.md

 ---
-title: "Adding a Wait Stage"
+title: "Adding a wait stage"
-linkTitle: "Wait Stage"
+linkTitle: "Adding a wait stage"
 weight: 10
 description: >
   This page describes how to add a WAIT stage.